-A number of industry speakers covered this very hot topic, including the most recent former Fair Work Ombudsman, Natalie James.
-You can review the discussions about risk from the EWS, right here.
+At our recent Emerging Workforce Summit, a number of industry speakers covered this very topic, including the most recent former Fair Work Ombudsman, Natalie James.
+You can review the discussions about risk from the EWS right here.

-Because any organisational leadership team that isn’t hiding under a rock understands not only the accelerating trend of using contingent workers, but also appreciates the strategic value these workers offer organisations of any size, complexity or industry.
-The reasons for this are many: rising labour costs, the need for agility amidst changing market conditions, and increasing demand from workers to undertake contract work, to name a few.
+Because any organisational leadership team that isn’t hiding under a rock appreciates the strategic value contingent workers offer organisations of any size, complexity or industry.
+The reasons for this are many: rising labour costs, the need for agility amid changing market conditions and increasing demand from workers to undertake contract work, to name a few.

-As such, I’ve provided a list of the potential risks facing organisations who have contingent labour in their workforce.
-And I’ve shared our expertise on the approach to mitigating these risks.
+As such, I’ve provided a list of the potential risks facing organisations who have contingent labour in their workforce, and our approach to mitigating these risks.
 Ultimately, introducing contingent workers into your business isn’t a high-risk move; it’s forward-thinking and a strategic advantage if handled with precision and compliance.

-- A failure by large organisations to address changes in compliance laws.
-These are the organisations that practice ‘how we’ve always done it compliance’ in respect of managing contingent workers, and usually end up in hot water
+- A failure by large organisations to address changes in compliance laws: These are the organisations that practice ‘how we’ve always done it compliance’ in respect to managing contingent workers, and usually end up in hot water.

-- Employee misclassification: in a ‘blended’ workforce – one containing both permanent and contract workers – this is a real risk if the worker has been in the organisation for some time; if it’s difficult to delineate this worker’s activity from that of employees; or if the worker is so integrated that they could be deemed an ‘employee’.
-There are significant penalties associated with worker misclassification – sanctions and fines from the government that can be crippling for an organisation
+- Employee misclassification: In a blended workforce – one containing both permanent and contract workers – this is a real risk if the worker has been in the organisation for some time, if it’s difficult to delineate this worker’s activity from that of employees or, if the worker is so integrated that they could be deemed an ‘employee’.
+There are significant penalties associated with worker misclassification – sanctions and fines from the government, which can be crippling for an organisation.

-- Poor communications with contractors at the onboarding stage, where there are no clear boundaries around their role, capacity, and how they are to work with FTEs and the broader business.
-Critically, if the contingent worker isn’t engaged as part of the workforce population in a systematic process, but rather they’re introduced by random hiring managers, the business faces multiple risks (listed here)
+- Poor communication with contractors at the onboarding stage: Where there are no clear boundaries around their role, capacity, and how they are to work with permanent employees and the broader business.
+Critically, if the contingent worker isn’t engaged as part of the workforce population in a systematic process, but rather they’re introduced by random hiring managers, the business faces multiple risks (listed here).

-- Loss of IP, trade secrets, organisational knowledge, and spilt company information.
-With a poor management system in place, you’re risking more than statutory non-compliance – the very foundation of your business could be at risk
+- Loss of intellectual property, trade secrets, organisational knowledge and spilt company information: With a poor management system in place, you’re risking more than statutory non-compliance – the very foundation of your business could be at risk.

 How can you minimise exposure to these risks?
 Here’s a start…

-- Deploy vendor-neutral technology (like Beeline or Fieldglass – CXC’s partners in compliance management).
-A central hosting environment for the contingent workforce lifecycle will not only help to reduce risk, but it will also prove to be an incredible cost and time-saving measure, and provider of valuable contingent workforce data
+- Deploy vendor-neutral technology (like Beeline or Fieldglass – CXC’s partners in compliance management): A central hosting environment for the contingent workforce lifecycle will not only help to reduce risk, but it will also prove to be an incredible cost and time-saving measure, and provide valuable contingent workforce data.

-- Keep abreast of updates on workplace laws, and check with the Fair Work Ombudsman website for changes and compliance stipulations
+- Keep abreast of updates on workplace laws: Check with the Fair Work Ombudsman website for changes and compliance stipulations.

-- Make sure you set defined parameters for contingent workers, so their roles don’t become ‘grey areas’, nor fluid so as to allow scope creep
+- Make sure you set defined parameters for contingent workers: So contractors’ roles don’t become ‘grey areas’, make sure you set expectations from the beginning.

 As one of the world’s top suppliers of contingent worker management solutions, CXC is perfectly positioned to optimise all elements of your contingent workforce strategy.
 With operations in more than 50 countries across 5 continents and decades of experience, we can assist with every aspect of your program.